jenspfahl/anotherpass-browserextension/README.md

 ### Leak of stored extension secret keys

-In case an attacker is able to obtain all stored secret keys from the extensions (`BK`, `PrivKExt`), e.g. through a malware on the computer or by an malicious admin decoding the local browser storage, all previous and future communication between the extension and the app could be revealed.
+In case an attacker is able to obtain all stored secret keys from the extensions (`BK`, `PrivKExt`), e.g. through a malware on the computer or by an malicious admin decoding the local browser storage, all previous and future communication from the app back to the extension could be revealed.

 Mitigations:

-   * To at least protect the reply-communication from the app back to the extension (which might contain fetched credentials), the app response is additionally encrypted with `TKrq`, which only lives in memory on the extension side.
+   * To protect the reply-communication from the app back to the extension (which might contain fetched credentials), the app response is additionally encrypted with `TKrq`, which only lives in memory on the extension side and is never stored on any device.
    * Proposal: The extension stores all secret keys encrypted.
 This could be achieved by the user itself (encrypting their storage) or introducing another user password required to basically use the extension, or a way to use the users keychain somehow.

 ### Post-Quantum consideration